StonecoldLi/Kaggle_Contest_Samli/README.md

   - 4/19 The only main difference between this model and 4.18 ones is I only use sklearn to create a workflow, without pandas.
 And I just simply use OnehotEncoder to the object data (Seems do better than trying OridnalEncoder to some of them, Lmao).
 Get a score of LMSE about 0.1287.
 Pretty decent!

 - 03 Classification_with_a_Tabular Vector_Borne_Disease_Dataset
--

   - First of all, it has to say that this contest is not a familiar classification problem.
 Generally, one single data in training_set is corresponds to one label, and the task is to predict the single label by using the model build with training_data and the features in testing data.
 However, in this contest, we need to predict the test_data for the highest 3 possibilities labels to be result by using the training data (which is organized by 1 set of data corresponding to 1 single label).
 So the .predict_proba() method is necessary in this task.
 Personally I have ignored in the first evening so my submissions score (accuracy) in the first night were no more than 0.2,lol.
 (And the highest score until now is about 0.44)

   - 4/26 SVC to reach 0.3852.
   - 4/27 Autogluon to reach 0.34657.
-Not a good one, but by using the Catboost and WeightedModelL2 which is recognized to be the best model from training procedure, the results in testing data never changed!
-(So I just use )
+Not a good one, but by using the Catboost which seems to be recognized as the best model (with WeightedEnsemble_L2) from training procedure, the prediction probability has never changed in testing data!
+(So I just use WeightedEnsemble_L2)
   - 4/27 Model_Ensembling of SVC and Bernoulli bayes function.
 0.39183
-  - 4/27 GridSearchCV of Bernoulli bayes function.
+  - 4/27 GridSearchCV of Bernoulli bayes (Since Bernoulli is good at dealing with discrete data) function.
 0.39955